 What good is marriage without sex?
 But this is exactly what Bertram means to deny her.

 Because Parolles calls him “sweet-heart” some have interpreted Bertram’s true reasoning for not wanting to marry Helena to be his love for Parolles, and so at the end of this scene they kiss and we understand.
-There is no evidence to support or deny this interpretation outright, and so it is up to directors to decide how much Mercutio they want to inject into Parolles’ character.
-Either way, Bertram again flees in search of a new phase of life — the solider — and a more suitable ending for himself.
+This is head-canon: there is no evidence to support or deny this interpretation outright, and so it is up to directors to decide how much Mercutio they want to inject into Parolles’ character.
+Either way, Bertram again flees in search of a new phase of life—the solider—and a more suitable ending for himself.

 The first half of the play focuses on the wants and obstacles of Helena, Bertram, and to a lesser extent, the King.
 It is very Shakespearean in its focus on the human perils that either end comically or tragically.
 The second half falls heavily back on its source, and here, like a game of Jenga that has been going on for some time, the plot tumbles a bit.